muledagnaw/muledagnaw/README.md

 ## 🧠 About

-I am a mathematics educator and data analyst with extensive experience in research, teaching, and data handling across academic settings.
+I am a mathematics educator and aspiring data analyst with extensive experience in research, teaching, and data handling across academic settings.
 I am currently completing a Level 3 Digital Skills Bootcamp (Data Technician), gaining experience in data analysis and visualization using Excel, Tableau, Power BI, SQL, Python, and cloud platform Azure.
 I have a strong interest in applying mathematical concepts to uncover meaningful insights from data.

 ---